glennsp/com.mill/README.md

 Use this app at your own risk.
 The app has been developed with the same APIs and interfaces used by the official Mill app, but there is a chance that the API calls can have unexpected consequences for which nobody but you are responsible.

 ### Change Log:

+##### v1.0.6
+Added support for Energy (requires re-pairing if device is added prior to version 1.0.6).
+Set power consumption in the device settings to match the heater model.

 ##### v1.0.5
 * Support for new app store